synonymdev/beignet/docs/markdown/classes/Wallet.md

 ▸ `Private` **setZeroIndexAddresses**(): `Promise`<[`Result`](../README.md#result)<`string`\>\>

 Will ensure that both address and change address indexes are set at index 0.
+Will also generate and store address and changeAddress at index 0.

 #### Returns